-According to the Department of Defense (DoD), active-duty military members relocate, on average, once every two to three years—typically across state lines or overseas.
-Such relocation can contribute to financial insecurity by making it difficult for military spouses to find and maintain gainful employment.
+According to the Department of Defense, active-duty military members and their families relocate, on average, once every two to three years—typically across state lines or overseas.
+These frequent transitions can contribute to financial insecurity by making it difficult for military spouses to find and maintain valuable employment.

-Moreover, the limited availability and high costs of childcare, out-of-pocket relocation and housing expenses, and unexpected financial emergencies, can compound to exacerbate the financial circumstances of modern military families.
+Additionally, the limited availability and high costs of child care, out-of-pocket relocation and housing expenses, and unexpected financial emergencies, can exacerbate financial circumstances of modern military and Veteran families.

-Blue Star Families supports legislation that would ensure that service members and their families are financially secure.
+Blue Star Families supports legislation that would ensure service members, Veterans, and their families are financially secure.

 Service Member Compensation

-Military spouse unemployment and underemployment continue to persist despite legislative and community efforts.
-Blue Star Families has been tracking this issue since the inception of its annual Military Family Lifestyle Survey in 2009, and we have elevated military spouse employment to the forefront of DoD and legislative conversations.
+Unemployment and underemployment issues for military spouses continue to persist despite legislative and community efforts.
+We have been tracking this issue since the inception of the annual Military Family Lifestyle Survey in 2009, and we have elevated military spouse employment to the forefront of Department of Defense and legislative conversations.

-- Incentivize private sector employers to initiate flexible work programs for military spouses by amending the Internal Revenue Code to make employers of military spouses eligible for the Work Opportunity Tax Credit (thereby allowing them to claim a tax credit equal to a portion of the wages paid to said spouses)
+- Incentivize private sector employers to initiate flexible work programs for military spouses by amending the Internal Revenue Code, making employers of military spouses eligible for the Work Opportunity Tax Credit (therefore allowing them to claim a tax credit equal to a portion of the wages paid to said spouses)

 - Encourage the Bureau of Labor Statistics to start tracking the military spouse unemployment rate